DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###T

 #####Tablet
-A tablet is compact portable device that is operated via a touchscreen and has a larger screen than a smartphone.
+A tablet is a compact portable device that is operated via a touchscreen and has a larger screen than a smartphone.
 Apple's iPad is a typical example of a tablet computer.

 #####Tagging
 Tags are labels - e.g. short pieces of (typically) text that contain metadata.
 In electronic publishing, there are two widespread forms of tags: markup tags for the (visual-typographic and logical) formatting of a document, and general metadata tags with which a whole document is described and classified (such as: the author and publisher information for an ebook).